melezhik/sparrowdo/README.md

 If set, runs Sparrowdo in localhost, in that case Sparrow6 tasks get run directly without launching ssh.

-* `--with_sparrowdo`
+* `--with_sparky`

-If set, run Sparrowdo scenario under Sparky server.
+If set, run in asynchronous mode through Sparky backend.

 See [Sparky integration](https://github.com/melezhik/sparrowdo/blob/master/doc/sparky-integration.md#watcher-jobs) doc.

+* `--desc`

+Set a descriptive name to a build, only works when run in asynchronous mode through Sparky backend

 * `--ssh_user`